 Pupils will also be shown these in school.

-Please discuss the Pathway subjects and which ones would be prefferable.
+Please discuss the Pathway subjects and which ones would be preferable.

-All pupils will have an allocated time with Mrs Spalding to select the most appropriate Pathway subjects to meet their interests, ability and suitability.
+All pupils will have an allocated time within school to be support to select the most appropriate Pathway subjects to meet their interests, ability and suitability.